birnbaum/rfvis/README.md

 ```

 ## The Command Line Interface
-To use the command line interface and generate SVG files for each tree in the input data run:
+To use the command line interface and generate SVG files for each tree in the input data, run:
 ```
 $ node ./dist/index.js cli /path/to/data --out result
 >> Exported "/dev/random-forest-visualization/result/tree-0.svg"